mishal23/note-maker/README.md

 - It adds an option ```Add to NoteMaker``` in the context menu of your browser.
 - Whenever any text or image is selected from any website, upon right clicking you can save the note to your account.
 - All your notes are saved to cloud database, hence can be accessed from anywhere anytime.
+- If you visit the website again, the text selected by you is highlighted.
 - You can also edit the text notes, according to your need.

 ### How to Use?